 The Organ Scholar Program offers emerging organists under the age of 30 the opportunity to experience an annual ten-month internship within a significant music ministry program in the United States.
-The program model is designed to include combined investments from AGO National Headquarters, a local AGO chapter, and a host church for a total of $30,000.
-In addition, the host church provides housing and healthcare options for the organ scholar.
+The program model is designed to include combined investments from AGO National Headquarters and a host church with an outstanding music program.
+In total, the organ scholar will be offered a $34,000 salary, a $3,000 housing stipend, and healthcare options.
+2024-2025 Organ Scholar Job Description.
 To reach Jillian Gardner, Chair, Organ Scholar Program, click here.

 Interested in Being a Host Institution/Church?
 Click Here for the Application and Official Guidelines.

-Katherine Johnson, currently a senior at Oberlin College and Conservatory, will be the next organ scholar in the American Guild of Organists Organ Scholar Program at Duke University Chapel.
-As an organ scholar, Johnson will play the organ during services in Duke Chapel and at Duke Divinity School, assist with weekly choir rehearsals, and receive regular lessons and coaching in organ playing, accompanying, conducting, composing, and vocal techniques.
-She begins the ten-month position on August 15.
+Katherine Johnson is the 2023-2024 organ scholar in the American Guild of Organists Organ Scholar Program at Duke University Chapel.
+As an organ scholar, Johnson plays the organ during services in Duke Chapel and at Duke Divinity School, assists with weekly choir rehearsals, and receives regular lessons and coachings in organ playing, accompanying, conducting, composing, and vocal techniques.
+She began the ten-month position on August 15, 2023.

-A double-degree student in English and organ performance at Oberlin, Johnson studies organ with Professor Christa Rakich and also teaches organ lessons at the school.
-Outside of college, she serves as organist and music director at Church of the Redeemer in Lorain, Ohio.
-Previously, she has been an organ scholar at Plymouth Church UCC in Shaker Heights, Ohio, and St. Paul’s Episcopal Church in Greenville, North Carolina, and has also been the Wilson Family Sacred Music Intern at the Brick Presbyterian Church in New York City.
+Katherine earned a double-degree in English and organ performance from Oberlin in 2023.
+She studied organ with Professor Christa Rakich and also taught organ lessons at the school.
+Outside of college, Johnson served as organist and music director at Church of the Redeemer in Lorain, Ohio.
+Previously, she had been an organ scholar at Plymouth Church UCC in Shaker Heights, Ohio, and St. Paul’s Episcopal Church in Greenville, North Carolina, and had also been the Wilson Family Sacred Music Intern at the Brick Presbyterian Church in New York City.

 “I am excited and grateful to have this incredible opportunity,” Johnson said.
 “I am looking forward to making music with the Duke staff and community in the next academic year.